Friday, August 15, 2025

 Marian Musings, Part IV

-It's inevitable that a series like this will address specific "Catholic teachings" with which some Protestants have problems with.
-Before I venture deeper into those trenches, however, I want to pause and use this post purely to highlight how far back Christian devotion to Mary goes.
+It's inevitable that a series like this will address specific "Catholic teachings" with which some Protestants have problems.
+Before I venture deeper into those trenches, however, I want to pause and use this post purely to highlight how far back devotion to Mary goes.

 * * * * *

-There were two official separations in the Church that occurred long before the Protestant Reformation.
-The first was in the fifth century, when five particular churches we now call Oriental Orthodox - specifically the Armenian, Coptic, Ethiopian, Syriac, and Indian - stopped recognizing subsequent councils while continuing to affirm the first three that came before.
+There were two official separations in the Church long before the Protestant Reformation.
+The first was in the fifth century, when five particular churches we now call Oriental Orthodox - specifically the Armenian, Coptic, Ethiopian, Syriac, and Indian - chose to stop recognizing subsequent councils that were demanded by the Vatican, while continuing to affirm the first three.

 The second, commonly called the Great Schism, became a done deal in the year 1054.
 It consisted of churches we now call Eastern Orthodox refusing to recognize the full authority of the Vatican, while continuing to affirm the first seven councils that came before then...
-At the time they were not considered separate churches per se, but four geographical Patriarchates with their respective headquarters in Constantinople, Antioch, Jerusalem, and Alexandria.
-As later centuries unfolded, names were changed and additional geographic churches were added to the Eastern Orthodox, so they we now see some having names that sound more familiar to us: Greek Orthodox, Russian Orthodox, Romanian Orthodox, Orthodox Church in America, etc.
+At the time, they were not considered separate churches per se, but four geographical Patriarchates with their respective headquarters in Constantinople, Antioch, Jerusalem, and Alexandria.
+As later centuries unfolded, names were changed and additional geographic churches were added to the Eastern Orthodox fold, so that we now see some having names that sound more familiar to us: Greek Orthodox, Russian Orthodox, Romanian Orthodox, Orthodox Church in America, etc.

-What matters for the purposes of this series, however, is that all of these churches, regardless of whether they fall under the Catholic or Orthodox umbrella, share essentially identical teachings about Mary and always have.
+What matters for the purposes of this series is that all of these, regardless of whether they fall under the Catholic or Orthodox umbrella, share essentially identical teachings about Mary and always have.
 Their devotion to Mary pre-dates their separation, survived their separation, and remains as strong as ever.
 They all pray to her for intercession and all refer to her as the Theotokos, Mother of God.

-It was not until much later, after Protestants appeared on the scene, that Mary-minimizing took place, and even then the minimizing was confined only to Protestant circles yet not to all Protestant circles.
-To this day, the Marian beliefs of many churches in the Protestant Anglican Communion are far more similar to Catholic and Orthodox beliefs than to anything you'll find in your local Southern Baptist, Global Methodist, or Calvary Chapel gathering.
+It was not until much later, after Protestants appeared on the scene, that Mary-minimizing took place, and it was confined only to Protestant circles and not even all Protestant circles.
+To this day, the Marian beliefs of many churches in the Protestant Anglican Communion are more similar to Catholic and Orthodox beliefs than to anything you'll find in your local Southern Baptist, Global Methodist, or Calvary Chapel gathering.

 * * * * *

-My prior posts already talked of how the Bible presents Jesus and Mary as a kind of package deal in which he was the savior but she played an indispensable role.
-Some critics claim this is a suspect interpretation which came about much later and was imposed on the Church by apostates, spiritual weaklings, and pagan-clingers.
+My prior posts already talked of how the Bible presents Jesus and Mary as a kind of package deal in which he is the savior but she plays an indispensable role.
+Some critics claim this is a suspect interpretation that came about late and was imposed by apostates, spiritual weaklings, and pagan-clingers.
 Those critics are wrong, for it is their claim which lacks evidence and is refuted by what we know from history.

 In the interest of illustrating this, here comes a sampling of things from the early Church.
-This may not be as interesting as my previous posts and it will likely run afoul of my vow to be succinct, but it's striking that...
+This may not be as interesting as my previous posts and will definitely run afoul of my vow to be succinct, but it's striking that...

 Ignatius of Antioch (50-117) was a disciple of John himself and wrote the following in his Letter to the Ephesians: "The virginity of Mary, her giving birth, and also the death of the Lord, were hidden from the prince of this world - three mysteries loudly proclaimed, but wrought in the silence of God."
 Note that of the three things he mentioned, the first two were specific to Mary.
-She was not incidental to, nor separable from, the salvation story, as born out by the fact they were repeatedly mentioned together when early Christians discussed the salvation and redemption of humanity.
+She was not incidental to, nor separable from, the salvation story, as borne out by the fact Jesus and her were both repeatedly mentioned when early Christians discussed the salvation and redemption of humanity.

 Justin Martyr (100-165), in his Dialogue with Trypho, noted that "Eve, who was a virgin and undefiled, having conceived the word of the serpent, brought forth disobedience and death.
 But...(Jesus) became man by the Virgin, in order that the disobedience which proceeded from the serpent might receive its destruction in the same manner in which it derived its origin."